SS Australasia: The Australasia today

 The Australasia was declared a total loss.
 Much of her cargo of soft coal and machinery was salvaged; however, her hull was beyond repair and was abandoned.
-Today her lower hull lies mostly buried in sand 15 to 20 feet of water off Whitefish Dunes State Park.
+Today her lower hull lies mostly buried in sand under 15 to 20 feet of water off Whitefish Dunes State Park.
 Because most of her hull remains buried in sand, there is the possibility that different hull sections may be uncovered which may reveal more significant information about her construction.
 Not a trace of her cargo is visible on the site of her wreck, but traces of coal are visible on a beach nearby.
 The wreck of the Australasia is rarely visited by divers which means that very little site disturbance to the site has occurred.
 Close by are the wrecks of several other ships, including the early steel freighter Lakeland, the large wooden bulk carrier Frank O'Connor, the wooden steamer Louisiana, which was lost during the Great Lakes Storm of 1913, the schooner Christina Nilsson and the steamboat Joys.